1. Arrive too late at Montserrat Monastery

 At the end of the afternoon, the train can be pretty full, and boarding last means having to stand for the hour-long journey back to Barcelona.

-We choose the rack railway and boarded the train back to Barcelona first.
+We chose the rack railway and boarded the train back to Barcelona first.
 After a full day of strenuous walking in the Montserrat Mountains, I could rest my sore legs and sit on the train.

 Cable Car to Montserrat